Acronyms

 - Overview

 - A meta-analysis is an observational study where the results from a number of related studies are pooled and analyzed in order to draw conclusions from a broader set of data.
 Study types may include randomized controlled trials, cohort studies, case-control studies, or a combination of the three.
-A meta-analysis uses special statistical techniques to manage variance within and across studies and to combine outcome measures that differ in type (e.g. means, odds ratios, correlations).
+Meta-analyses use special statistical techniques to manage variance within and across studies and to combine outcome measures that differ in type (e.g. means, odds ratios, correlations).

 - Example